waywardphilosopher/lookingforwisdom/content/posts/combat-play-and-aesthetic-experience.md

 +++
 categories = ["Blogs"]
 date = 2022-05-12T10:00:00Z
-description = ""
 draft = false
 image = "/images/cudgels.jpg"
 slug = "combat-play-and-aesthetic-experience"
-summary = "Is philosophy a kind of play?
+description = "Is philosophy a kind of play?
 Is it a kind of combat?
 Or is it a kind of aesthetic experience?
 Thoughts on Sarah Mattice and Michel Serres." tags = ["Blogs"] title = "Combat, Play and Aesthetic Experience: Three Metaphors of Philosophy"